CMLPlatform/ramascene/docs/source/index.rst

 1. Introduction_.
 An overview of the application inner workings.
 2. API_ descriptors_.
 The front-end, back-end payloads.
 3. Calculations_ overview_.
-Formula overview of calculations performed.
+Overview of calculations performed.
+4. Modelling_.
+Overview of modelling procedures.
-4. Deployment_.
+5. Deployment_.
 Details for deploying the application.
-5. Python_ initialise_ scripts_.
+6. Python_ initialise_ scripts_.
 Independent scripts used for constructing files used by the application.
-6. Modules_.
+7. Modules_.
 Technical details.

 .. _Introduction: intro.html
 .. _modules: modules.html